Digital Grades and Diplomas – why go digital for drama?

 06 January 2021

-This year has brought with it so many challenges and changes.
+This year and last has brought with it so many challenges and changes.
 Zoom-induced fatigue, endless online quizzes, more time spent on the sofa than can be healthy, and a rapid pivot to digital teaching, learning and work for many of us.
-At Trinity we have also been doing lots of fast work behind the scenes, to ensure that our exams, which have been running for over 140 years already, continue to be relevant and beneficial to learners in this new world we find ourselves in.
+At Trinity we have also been doing lots of fast work behind the scenes, to ensure that our exams, which have been running for over 140 years, continue to be relevant and beneficial to learners in this new world we find ourselves in.

 In November 2020 we launched our first permanent digital drama exams.
 Our Digital Grades & Diplomas provide solo assessment opportunities for candidates across our Acting, Speech & Drama, Musical Theatre and Performance Arts syllabus specifications, from Initial-ATCL levels.
 In time we also intend to expand this to cover pairs, groups, Communication Skills and more but we are delighted to be able to release these in time for what would be the traditional autumn exam session.